 Ida Cox "Any Woman's Blues" (1923)

 With increasing middle-class prosperity, the 1920s saw a rise in consumer-oriented culture.
 As buying on credit became the norm, families purchased new, or newly-affordable, technologies such as cars, washing machines, refrigerators, radios, and toasters.
 Women, both black and white, enjoyed new means of self-expression during the decade that started with being granted the right to vote.
 Some paid more attention to clothing and cosmetics, wore scandalously short dresses, men’s hats, and smoked cigarettes.
 Women, and men, enjoyed the new freedoms afforded by developments in birth control and its gradual acceptance in society.
-Women could perceive and experience sexual relations solely for pleasure, not merely as a means for procreation.

 The blues queens embodied these changes in society.
 They were glamorous pop stars who performed and appeared in photographs wearing glitzy dresses and jewelry.
 They headlined large shows that included dancers, comedians, and other entertainers.
 It was a significant leap forward for African American entertainers in a time of intense racism and segregation.
 No longer beholden to the tropes of minstrelsy, blues queens presented themselves as sophisticated professionals.
 Race records advertisements sometimes included minstrel imagery, but many featured realistic portraits of the artists.